ostef/jai-fmt/README.md

 Formatting arguments follow this pattern:
 `{[arg_index][:[flags][width][.precision][specifier]]}`
 If no specifier is present, the type information of the value is used to decide what to print. `%` can be used instead of empty curly braces.
-For aggregate types (arrays, structs), the formatting options are passed to the nested members all the way down.
+For aggregate types (arrays, structs), the formatting options are passed to the nested members all the way down, unless the struct member has a Fmt note on it, specifying the formatting string.
-> As of now, it is not possible to individually format struct members (we might do that with notes in the future).

 ## Flags:
 * `<`: right justify.
 Ignored if width is not set.
 This is the default, and the flag has a value of 0; this exists just for consistency with `>`,